 – Visa refusals will be communicated in writing.

-– The applicant has the option to submit an appeal for reconsideration to the Consular Office within 1 month from the day following the date of notification if a visa is refused.
-The appeal must be addressed to the Visa Department and posted by Royal Mail or another courier service provider.
+– If your visa is refused you have the option to submit an appeal for reconsideration to the Consular Office within 1 month from the day following the date of notification.
+You must address your appeal to the Visa Department and posted by Royal Mail or another courier service provider.

 – Alternatively, a legal appeal can be submitted to the High Court of Justice of Madrid within 2 months from the day following the date of notification of the visa refusal or the dismissal of the reconsideration appeal by the Consulate.